SPRTZ-Finances/zpr-finances/README.md

     - Add user to DB using the following command.
 THis create and add the newly created user `user` to a database named `zprfinances`.

         `createdb -U user zprfinances`

+    - If using MySQL commands to create user and create databases, must specify user as `"user"` when creating `user` as a role or database.
+If not you will get the usual syntax error's because `user` is a reserved keyword in postgres.

 3. The flyway tool was used for data migration